RTEMS/rtems-docs/eclipse/rtems.rst

   $ ./bootstrap

 Sit back, this can take a while.
-The Getting Started Guide talks about using the RSB's `sb-bootstrap` to run the bootstrap process in parallel on all available cores.
-The output of the bootstrap has not been copied into this documentment.
+The Getting Started Guide talks about using the `rtems-bootstrap` to run the bootstrap process in parallel on all available cores.
+The output of the bootstrap has not been copied into this document.

 The source code is now ready.